 Funding from the Commonwealth Government and management for the first two years by Conservation Volunteers Australia saw primary weeding bring the African Love Grass under control.

-Our volunteer efforts at weed control will be essential to keep the weed control momentum going so we have settled on the fourth Saturday morning of each month (except December) for qualified supervision of those who wish to contribute their energy to this conservation effort.
+Our volunteer efforts at weed control will be essential to keep the weed control momentum going so we have settled on the fourth Saturday morning of each month for qualified supervision of those who wish to contribute their energy to this conservation effort.

 Come along. meet friends of a similar conservation mind, have fun and contribute to protecting this refuge for fauna and ecological communities.
 Tools and resources provided.